Mikolaj-b-neuron/Rivers_Simulation/README.md

 # Rivers_Simulation
-Simulating erosion of material to create rivers.
+Simulating how water flowing down the slope creates erosion and how that creates rivers.
+Simulation is computation heavy and takes a long time.